Yesterday (2019 film): Filming

 Filming began on 21 April 2018, with production in England starting on 26 April 2018, with scenes filmed across East Anglia in Cantley, Halesworth, Dunwich, Shingle Street, at the Latitude Festival, and at Clacton-on-Sea.
 A casting call was issued for extras in overnight scenes shot immediately after Sheeran's four consecutive concerts at the Principality Stadium in Cardiff, Wales in May 2018.
 A further 5,000 extras appeared in scenes at Gorleston-on-Sea Beach in Norfolk in June 2018.
 Wembley Stadium was also used to film a concert scene.
 Filming also took place in Liverpool, making use of Penny Lane, Liverpool John Lennon Airport, Lime Street Station and the Queensway Tunnel.

+In February 2019, it was announced that the title was Yesterday.
+It is estimated to have cost around $10 million to get the rights for the Beatles' songs, with the rights to their music being held by Apple Records and Sony/ATV Music Publishing.

 Ana de Armas appeared in the trailer but not the film, resulting in a fan lawsuit.

-In February 2019, it was announced that the title of the film was Yesterday.
-It is estimated to have cost around $10 million to get the rights for the Beatles' songs to be featured in the film, with the rights to their music being held by Apple Records and Sony/ATV Music Publishing.
-Scenes with de Armas, who played another love interest for Jack, were cut as test audiences felt it made Jack less sympathetic.
-Ana de Armas appeared in some of the early promotional material before the final edit was made, which led to a $5m lawsuit in the US when two fans claimed they were "duped into renting the [$3.99] movie because she [de Armas] was in the trailer".
+Scenes with Ana de Armas, who played another love interest for Jack, were cut as test audiences felt it made Jack less sympathetic.
+De Armas appeared in some of the early promotional material before the final edit was made, which led to a $5 million lawsuit against Universal Pictures when two fans claimed they were "duped into renting the [$3.99] movie because [de Armas] was in the trailer".
 U.S. District Judge Stephen Wilson allowed the class-action lawsuit to proceed in December 2022, stating that "At its core, a trailer is an advertisement designed to sell a movie by providing consumers with a preview of the movie."
 Wilson later dismissed the lawsuit, ruling that the "injury is self-inflicted" and thus no standing to sue.
-By April 2024, the two men had settled with Universal over court fees.
+The judge also ruled the two men were responsible for $126,705 of Universal's legal fees; by April 2024, the parties had settled, with the men dropping the suit with prejudice in exchange for not needing to pay Universal's fees.

 Music

 The soundtrack to Yesterday was released by Capitol Records on 21 June 2019, 7 days before the United Kingdom and United States release of the movie.
-Yesterday featured several Beatles songs performed by Patel, with Adem Ilhan as the film's music supervisor.
-Licensing the Beatle's discography cost the producers of the movie close to $10 million.
-Daniel Pemberton was the film composer for Yesterday.
+Yesterday featured several Beatles songs performed by Patel, with Adem Ilhan as the music supervisor.
+Licensing the Beatles discography cost the producers of the movie close to $10 million.
+Daniel Pemberton was the composer for Yesterday.
 According to Pemberton, "The idea was to get him comfortable with the songs and getting him to the stage where basically he could play Wembley Stadium."
 He worked with Patel to cover each song with a "very raw, human performance" style, as Boyle liked it, and refrained from over-produced sounds.